 In the UK, meanwhile, a standard single unit is 600mm wide x 600mm deep, giving the option to set in a sink, hob and/or dishwasher, so even a small island of three units can be highly practical.

-All kitchen companies offer a wider choice of sizes ranging from 300, 400 and 450mm narrow units to 750, 800 and 900mm wider options, so compare combinations to make the best of your space.
+All kitchen companies offer a wider choice of sizes, ranging from 300, 400 and 450mm narrow units to 750, 800 and 900mm wider options, so compare combinations to make the best of your space.

-‘Stools must be the right height for the breakfast bar, comfortable and able to withstand the daily grind,' advises Fabiana Scavolini, CEO of Scavolini.
+‘Stools must be the right height for the breakfast bar, comfortable, and able to withstand the daily grind,' advises Fabiana Scavolini, CEO of Scavolini.

 ‘Adjustable-height stools are perfect if children will be using the island,' she continues.
 'High-backed stools that offer full support are a good idea if the area will be used a lot for dining.’

-How wide can you go?
+How wide can you go with kitchen island size?

-‘Wide islands make a big impact but they’re not very practical,’ warns Matt Baker, Kitchen Designer at Harvey Jones.
-‘You need to be able to reach the middle so try to keep it no deeper than 1400mm, front to back.’
+‘Wide islands make a big impact, but they’re not very practical,’ warns Matt Baker, kitchen designer at Harvey Jones.
+‘You need to be able to reach the middle, so try to keep it no deeper than 55in (1400mm) front to back.’